raja-aldaqaq/Alnokhatha-Frontend/README.md

 [5]- User Can Register, Login And Update Profile
 [6]- User Can Add Boats
-[7]- User Can Request For A Slip In A Specific Harbor [8]- Staff Can Approve Or Reject the Request By User .
+[7]- User Can Request For A Slip In A Specific Harbor [8]- Staff Can Approve Or Reject the Request By User...

 # Trello